InterDigitalInc/CompressAI-Vision/_sources/tutorials/cli_tutorial_4_nb.rst.txt

 i.e. if you define ``--qpars=1``, the model will use ``bmshj2018-factorized-prior-1-446d5c7f.pth.tar`` from the directory.

+As you can learn from the code, ``EncoderDecoder`` object uses an underlying (compressai-based) model to perform the actual encoding/decoding.

 The requirement for the model class
 (``class FactorizedPrior(CompressionModel)`` in the example model.py)